 A more personal approach would be introducing the tenant to the new owner of the property.
 If the tenant only deals with the property manager and not the new owner, there's no need for this.

-Selling rental property with a tenant in it in Missouri can be overwhelming when you initially think about it.
-Hopefully this guide sparked ideas to help you have a smoother rental property sale.
+Selling rental property with a tenant in it can be overwhelming when you initially think about it.
+Hopefully this guide sparked ideas to help you have a smoother Missouri rental property sale.